The Hidden Loophole That Lets You Carry Over FSA Dollars

 Consider using that money to:

-- Get a second pair of eyeglasses to keep at work
+- Get a second pair of eyeglasses to keep at work (Check out our new collections!)

 - Buy additional boxes of contact lenses